What are Mutual Funds in India?

 31st October is the due date for traders to whom Tax Audit is applicable

-- Tax Audit: Since the income on the sale of mutual funds is treated as Capital Gains, the applicability of tax audit under Section 44AB need not be determined.
+- Tax Audit: Since the income on the sale of mutual funds is treated as Capital Gains, the tax audit will not be applicable.

 Carry Forward Loss for Mutual Fund Investors

-Following are the rules for set off and carry forward of losses for capital gains on mutual funds trading by the mutual fund investors:
+Following are the rules for set off and carry forward of losses incurred on the trading of mutual funds:

 - Short Term Capital Loss (STCL) can be set off against both Short Term Capital Gain (STCG) and Long Term Capital Gain (LTCG).
-The remaining loss can be carried forward for 8 years and set off against STCG and LTCG only.
+And, the remaining loss can be carried forward for 8 years and set off against both STCG and LTCG.

 - Long Term Capital Loss (LTCL) can be set off against Long Term Capital Gain (LTCG) only.
-The remaining loss can be carried forward for 8 years and set off against LTCG only.
+Further, the remaining loss can be carried forward for the next 8 years and set off against LTCG only.

 Example for Tax on Mutual Fund